 ABOUT

-TIMOTHY NOAD MA, HSDAD, FSSI, HFCLA
+TIMOTHY NOAD MBE, MA, HSDAD, FSSI, HFCLAS

 Tim is also a Scribe and Illuminator to HM Crown Office at the House of Lords and carries out many important Letters Patent.
-These are official documents issued by or on behalf of HM The King, including illuminated Royal Charters granted to distinguished organisations such as City of London Livery Companies; appointments to the House of Lords and the Supreme Court; and the late Queen’s Consent for the marriage of HRH Prince William and Catherine Middleton.
+These are official documents issued by or on behalf of HM The King, including illuminated Royal Charters granted to distinguished organisations such as City of London Livery Companies, appointments to the House of Lords and the Supreme Court, and the late Queen’s Consent for the marriage of HRH Prince William and Catherine Middleton.

 Tim has an academic interest in the history of art leading to a First Class degree from Birkbeck, University of London and a Masters degree from the Courtauld Institute, where he specialised in painting and manuscript illumination from the Fifteenth century.
 This knowledge enables him to reproduce historical manuscripts and illuminations with especial insight and he has also carried out this work for television.